A dry scalp is very sensitive to damage, so it’s important to take care of it. Find out how to brush your hair when you have a dry scalp.

 A wide-toothed comb is perfect for carefully detangling your hair, particularly when it’s wet.
 Start at the ends and slowly work your way up to the roots for the most effective detangling with minimalbreakage, and minimal tension on your hair roots.

-Brushes with dense bristles (such as boar hair) help spread natural scalp oils down the length of the strands, moisturising the hair and reducing dryness.
+Brushes with dense bristles (such as boar hair) help spread natural scalp oils down the length of the strands, moisturizing the hair and reducing dryness.

 Styling brushes, such as round brushes and vented brushes (for blow-drying), are useful tools, but again be careful not to drag thebrush across your scalp.